GeorgeTsialios/FlyNow/README.md

 Additional resources and documentation can be found in:

-- `Report_Greek.pdf`: A detailed report in Greek describing the development process and providing a usage example.
+- [Project Report (PDF, in Greek)](https://github.com/GeorgeTsialios/FlyNow/blob/master/Report_Greek.pdf): a detailed report in Greek describing the development process and providing a usage example.

-- `Presentation_Greek.pdf`: A Greek presentation showcasing the application's features and design.
+- [Project Presentation (PPTX, in Greek)](https://github.com/GeorgeTsialios/FlyNow/blob/master/Presentation_Greek.pptx): a Greek presentation showcasing the application's features and design.

-- `Presentation_English.pptx`: An English presentation demonstrating the application's functionality and structure.
+- [Project Presentation (PPTX, in English)](https://github.com/GeorgeTsialios/FlyNow/blob/master/Presentation_English.pptx): an English presentation demonstrating the application's functionality and structure.

 <br/>